A declaration vote cast at a polling place outside of a voter's electoral division, but still within their state or territory.

 Held every three years to elect half the Senators for a State.
 Unlike State Senators, Territory Senators face re-election at every general election of the House of Representatives.

 One of the two houses of the Commonwealth Parliament.
 It is the house in which the Australian Government is formed.
+Previously consisting of 150 members, following a redistribution of electoral boundaries in 2018, from the 2019 election it will consist of 151 representatives selected by the Australian people.

 Printed materials offered to voters by party workers at polling places displaying how a party or a candidate would like voters to cast their vote.